vatnz-dev/sops/docs/aerodromes/Class-C/NZAA/index.md

 Arrivals  - once vacated the runway

 IFR Departures - once airborne.
-VFR Departures - once vacated your CTA.
+VFR Departures - once vacated your CTR.

 #### Control should be relinquished